patricklatorre/life-calendar/README.md

-A reminder to live your life to its fullest. \
+Reminder to live your life to its fullest. \
 https://inweeks.netlify.app